HackYourFuture-CPH/program/courses/foundation/intro-to-backend/week1/session-plan.md

 At this point we have a server!!!

+Looks similar?
+We did the same in the first section!
+This time, we can build on top of it and create our first serious Node application.

-## Creating endpoints
+## Creating endpoints (5 mins)

 Our server is up and running, but it certainly doesn't do much at this point.
-We need to add some methods to access or modify the data via server.
+We need to add some **methods** to access or modify the data via server.
 Below is a simplified structure for such a method:

 ```javascript
 app.get(